-To appear in the 16th ACM Symposium on Operating Systems Principles, October 5-8, 1997, St. Malo.
+To appear in the ACM Transactions on Computer Systems.
+This paper is a slightly revised version of a paper that will also appear in the 16th ACM Symposium on Operating Systems Principles, October 5-8, 1997, St. Malo.
 France.
 Copyright © 1997 by ACM, Inc. All rights reserved.
 Republished by permission